Open modal

 1. First, always measure the surface length and width at two sets of opposing points.
 This will help ensure you detect any possible differences in a shape if the space is not exactly symmetrical.

-2. For measurements of enclosed spaces like cabinet shelves or a drawer, in the event you find that one measurement in a dimension (i.e., length or width) is different from the second (And if it is, it will likely be very slight), always use the shorter dimension to create the respective length or width of the rectangle.
+2. When measuring enclosed spaces like cabinet shelves or a drawers, in the event you find that one measurement in a dimension (i.e., length or width) is different from the second (and if it is, it will likely be very slight), always use the shorter dimension to create the respective length or width of the rectangle.
+Note: when measuring liners (enclosed spaces) we recommend your reducing each dimension by 1/8” (both length and width) to ensure an easy drop-in fit.

-Selecting the Right Material
+Selecting the Right Finish

 The major considerations for selecting the right material are pretty simple: